 Camping is the practice of staying outdoors overnight, in a tent or similar type of shelter.
-While tourists may opt to camp in public areas, commercial camp sites are extremely popular and often more convenient.
+While tourists may opt to camp in public areas, commercial campsites are extremely popular and often more convenient.
 These commercial sites will typically charge for access, but will also provide additional facilities or utilities.

 Bed & Breakfast

 B&B accommodation offers a small number of rooms for guests and offers overnight stays and breakfast in the morning.
-In most cases, guests will have a private bedroom and bathroom, although bathroom facilities are sometime shared.
+In most cases, guests will have a private bedroom and bathroom, although bathroom facilities are sometimes shared.
 The owners or hosts of these establishments will often live in the bed & breakfast too.